mankamaiie/LC/Reading.md

-# Reflection on Live Codinf from ch.1
+# Reflection on Live Coding from ch.1

-## Things that surprised or inpired me:
+## Things that surprised or inspired me:

 First is that greek word "programma" is actually means "write publicly".
 As David Ogborn said: "To define something is to take it to stake a claim to it's future, to make a claim about what it should become".
 So we, people, defined the word "programma" as "write publicly" and then coding is a secreet weapon.
 Not good!